SEND US A MESSAGE

 In these liminal moments, the links between analyst and analysand slide away from the emotional truth, rather than towards it.
 Nilofer Kaul presents these moments and explores the complex reasons behind them in a stunning debut work that questions the heart of analytic practice.

 Nilofer Kaul, PhD, is a training and supervision analyst based in Delhi, India.
 She taught English Literature at Delhi University.
 Her doctorate work was on “Masks and Mirrors: Configurations of Narcissism in women’s short stories” (2012) for which she also got the Charles Wallace Grant.
-She has published many chapters and papers and delivered many papers, including “Parasitism: An Autistic Island” which received the 2018 Tustin award for best paper.
+She has published many chapters and papers, including “Parasitism: An Autistic Island” which received the 2018 Tustin award for best paper.
 She is also a part of a supervision and training group of the Delhi Chapter of the Indian Psychoanalytic Society.

 About the author

 Part I: Language

 5. Womb and foetus

 7. Endings and failures